Vital GCSE Requirements for Medicine

 Trakia Medical University and the Medical University in Sofia require a minimum score of 6 on the GCSE.
 These universities are located in Bulgaria, and thousands of UK students have received medical education there.

-The European University in Tbilisi doesn’t require a minimum grade in GCSE exams.
+The European University in Tbilisi doesn’t require a minimum grade for the GCSE exams.
 This school is the best in Georgia, and it offers 4 intakes during the year: in March, May, October, and December.

 Summary of GCSE Requirements for Medicine